Top 10 Best Sites

 Even though there are so many happy success stories, most of the couples who’ve run into the digital sunset together did invest the time to get organized and schedule their dates efficiently.

-After all, isn’t the goal of online dating to actually meet someone IRL?
+After all, isn’t the goal of online dating — at least on legit sites like Match — to actually meet someone IRL and build a relationship?

 To avoid calling your date “Jimmy” when his name is “Johnny,” let’s get organized.